Nextflow Development - Developing Modularised Workflows

 echo "process started at `date`"

-echo "process completed"
+echo $name echo "process completed"

 process SayHiTemplate {